jimmoffitt/developer_advocate.blog/guides/RTsandQTs.md

 [Getting major overhaul, to have narrative/examples change from AS to original format.
 Correcting/updating Quote Tweet content.
-Adding in relevant b140 details]
+Adding in relevant b140 and #280 details]

 Example Tweets:
 https://twitter.com/FloodSocial/status/928950635860545537